- Who can participate?

 Any licensed Amateur Radio Operator who is interested in experimenting with radio-based digital networking using the Internet protocols.

 - What can I do with your network?

 Methods vary.
 These days, most AMPRNet participants run a Linux system as a router having one or more radio ports, and perhaps a connection to their home Internet equipment.
 Links may be Internet tunnels, medium or high-speed radio, converted wireless access points, or a combination of these.
-There is more information on the wiki.
+See Joining the network.